 In adding their support to the day, ICTU Equality Officer Clare Moore added:

-Domestic violence may happen behind closed doors but it has far reaching consequences and is known to have an impact on the working lives of those living with an abusive partner.
-Domestic violence continues to affect our members and their ability to remain in employment.
+domestic abuse may happen behind closed doors but it has far reaching consequences and is known to have an impact on the working lives of those living with an abusive partner. domestic abuse continues to affect our members and their ability to remain in employment.
 In partnership with organisations such as Women’s Aid Federation, trade unions have a vital role to play in providing practical workplace support for people experiencing violence at home.
 We are pleased to add our support to the 16 Days Campaign.

 Women’s activists have marked 25 November as the International Day for the Elimination of Violence against Women and the starting point for 16 days of Activism Against Gender Violence since 1991.
 The 16 Days of Activism is an international campaign which highlights that violence against women is a violation of human rights, which should not be tolerated in any society.